chapel-lang/chapel/doc/rst/language/spec/procedures.rst

  * :ref:`The_Const_In_Intent` ``const in``
  * :ref:`The_Const_Ref_Intent` ``const ref``
  * :ref:`The_Const_Intent` ``const``
- * :ref:`The_Default_intent` (when no intent is specified)
+ * :ref:`The_Default_intent` (when no intent is given explicitly)

 How should programmers choose among these intents?

  * The default intent and the ``const`` intent are designed to take the most natural/least surprising action.
-For the most part, the two are the same; however there are exceptions for synchronization types and tuples.
+The two are the same, except for with synchronization types and tuples.

  * The ``in`` and ``const in`` intents pass by value and are important for transferring a value in to a function, for example, when storing a